bzminer/bzminer/README.md

     "log_file": "", // if not empty, the file logs should be written to

+    "clear_log_file": false, // by default, the log file will not be cleared when bzminer starts. set this to true to clear the log file when bzminer starts

     "nvidia_only": false, // only mine using nvidia cards

     "amd_only": false, // only mine using amd cards